Investors buying commodity exchange-traded funds naturally focus on the prices of the ETFs underlying commodities.

 Change in spot price + roll yield + collateral yield

 When a futures market is in contango, the price of the commodity for future delivery is higher than the spot price (longer-dated futures prices are higher than near-dated futures).
-A chart plotting the price of futures contracts over time is upward-sloping.
+A chart plotting the price of futures contracts over time is typically upward-sloping.